 Elizabeth Sims is the author of the Rita Farmer Mysteries, the Lambda and GCLS Goldie Award-winning Lillian Byrd Crime Series, and other fiction, including the standalone novel Crimes in a Second Language, which won the Florida Book Awards silver medal.
 Her work has been published by a major press (Macmillan) as well as several smaller houses, and she’s written short works for numerous collections and magazines.
 She publishes independently under her personal imprint, Spruce Park Press.

 In addition, Elizabeth is an internationally recognized authority on writing.
-She’s written dozens of feature articles on the craft of writing for Writer’s Digest magazine, where she’s a contributing editor.
-Her instructional title, You’ve Got a Book in You: A Stress-Free Guide to Writing the Book of Your Dreams (Writer’s Digest Books) has been specially recognized by National Novel Writing Month and hundreds of other web sites and bloggers.
-She has taught creative writing at Ringling College of Art and Design in Sarasota, Florida, and when time permits, she teaches at conferences and workshops around the United States.
+She’s written dozens of feature articles on the craft of writing for Writer's Digest magazine, where she’s a contributing editor.
+Her instructional title, You've Got a Book in You: A Stress-Free Guide to Writing the Book of Your Dreams (Writer's Digest Books) has been specially recognized by National Novel Writing Month and hundreds of other web sites and bloggers.
+As an adjunct professor, she has taught creative writing at Ringling College of Art and Design in Sarasota, Florida, and when time permits, she teaches at conferences and workshops around the United States.

 Elizabeth earned degrees in literature from Michigan State University and Wayne State University, where she won the Tompkins Award for graduate fiction.
 She's worked as a reporter, photographer, technical writer, bookseller, street busker, ranch hand, corporate executive, certified lifeguard, and symphonic percussionist.
 Elizabeth belongs to several literary societies as well as American Mensa.

 Copyright © 2021 Writer's Digest, a division of Active Interest Media